vincentleeuwen/advanced-python-slides/index.rst

 .. revealjs:: How we are going to work?

     - Learn by doing!
-    - Do as I do & AHA erlebnis
+    - Do as we do & AHA erlebnis
     - Please don't copy & paste.
 Type it manually and learn!
     - First Python warming up
     - Then build a real project in Python

-.. revealjs:: Python Basics
+.. revealjs:: Outline for today

     .. _python-basics-index: